stellar/go/services/bifrost/README.md

   * `rpc_pass` (default empty) - password for RPC server (if any)
   * `testnet` (default `false`) - set to `true` if you're testing bifrost in ethereum
   * `minimum_value_btc` - minimum transaction value in BTC that will be accepted by Bifrost, everything below will be ignored.
+  * `token_price` - a price of one BTC in terms of final token (`stellar.token_asset_code`)
 * `ethereum`
   * `master_public_key` - master public key for bitcoin keys derivation (read more in [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki))
   * `rpc_server` - URL of [geth](https://github.com/ethereum/go-ethereum) >= 1.7.1 RPC server
   * `network_id` - network ID (`3` - Ropsten testnet, `1` - live Ethereum network)
   * `minimum_value_eth` - minimum transaction value in ETH that will be accepted by Bifrost, everything below will be ignored.
+  * `token_price` - a price of one ETH in terms of final token (`stellar.token_asset_code`)
 * `stellar`
   * `token_asset_code` - asset code for the token that will be distributed
-  * `issuer_public_key` - public key of the assets issuer or hot wallet,
+  * `issuer_public_key` - public key of the assets issuer (see "Account configuration" section),
+  * `distribution_public_key` - public key of the distribution account, it can be the same as issuer but it's recommended to use a separate account, it's also used to fund new accounts (see "Account configuration" section)
-  * `signer_secret_key` - issuer's secret key if only one instance of Bifrost is deployed OR [channel](https://www.stellar.org/developers/guides/channels.html)'s secret key if more than one instance of Bifrost is deployed.
-Signer's sequence number will be consumed in transaction's sequence number.
+  * `signer_secret_key` - distribuions accounts's secret key if only one instance of Bifrost is deployed OR [channel](https://www.stellar.org/developers/guides/channels.html)'s secret key if more than one instance of Bifrost is deployed, signer is also used as a temporary signer in new accounts (see "Account configuration" section)
   * `horizon` - URL to [horizon](https://github.com/stellar/go/tree/master/services/horizon) server
   * `network_passphrase` - Stellar network passphrase (`Public Global Stellar Network ; September 2015` for production network, `Test SDF Network ; September 2015` for test network)
   * `starting_balance` - Stellar XLM amount issued to created account (41 by default)
+  * `lock_unix_timestamp` - Unix timestamp of a date until funds will be locked in a new account (helpful if you want to disallow trading during token sale)
 * `database`
   * `type` - currently the only supported database type is: `postgres`
   * `dsn` - data source name for postgres connection (`postgres://user:password@host/dbname?sslmode=sslmode` - [more info](https://godoc.org/github.com/lib/pq#hdr-Connection_String_Parameters))